dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 ---

 dbt Cloud makes it easy to test every single code change you make prior to deploying that new logic into production.
 Once you've connected your [GitHub account](/docs/collaborate/git/connect-github), [GitLab account](/docs/collaborate/git/connect-gitlab), or [Azure DevOps account](/docs/collaborate/git/connect-azure-devops), you can configure continuous integration (CI) jobs to run when someone opens a new pull request in your dbt repository by setting up a webhook.
-For more information, refer to [Configuring a webhook](#configuring-a-webhook)
+For more information, refer to [Configuring a webhook](#configuring-a-webhook).

 Draft pull requests do _not_ trigger jobs.
 If you would like jobs to run on each new commit, please mark your pull request as **Ready for review**.